nanoframework/nf-Community-Contributions/utilities/Read-MAC-Address/README.md

 ### MAC Address

-### How to use Helpers class to extract  Program.cs
+### How to use Helpers class to extract MAC Address Program.cs
 ```csharp
 public class Program
 {